amaralc/career-and-team-roles/README.md

 - [ ] (Communication) Asked questions to clarify requirements and instructions.
 - [ ] (Communication) Engaged in team discussions and provided updates on progress.
 - [ ] (Communication) Provided clear and concise written documentation.
+- [ ] (Testing) Developed automated tests for the code written with guidance.
 - [ ] (Problem Solving) Solved straightforward problems with guidance.
-- [ ] (Measurable) Contributed to at least 10 pull requests each month with valuable and well-written contributions.
+- [ ] (Problem Solving) Contributed with pull requests each month with valuable and well-written contributions.
 - [ ] (Learning) Demonstrated ongoing learning and development by acquiring new technical skills.
 - [ ] (Technical Skills) Demonstrated basic understanding of software development principles.

 ### Mid-level Software Engineer (SWE: L2 - IC2)
-With a certain level of proven experience (2-5 years), contributes to software development, solves moderate problems, and starts handling ambiguous situations with minimal guidance.
+With a certain level of proven experience (~ 2 to 5 years), contributes to software development, solves moderate problems, and starts handling ambiguous situations with minimal guidance.
 Communicates with the broader team and engages in code reviews and documentation.
 This role also includes mentorship of junior engineers and a commitment to continuous learning.
+Should display a willingness to learn and grow professionally.
+Should display a willingness to learn and grow professionally.
 This is an individual contributor role.

 - [ ] (Collaboration) Collaborated with cross-functional teams to deliver project milestones.
-- [ ] (Communication) Communicated effectively with the broader team and engaged in code reviews.
+- [ ] (Communication) Communicated effectively and engaged in code reviews.
 - [ ] (Communication) Actively participated in team discussions and shared ideas and insights.
 - [ ] (Communication) Presented technical concepts and solutions clearly and concisely.
 - [ ] (Communication) Listened attentively and provided constructive feedback to peers.
 - [ ] (Communication) Provided clear and concise documentation for code and project components.
 - [ ] (Problem Solving) Solved ambiguous problems with minimal guidance.
-- [ ] (Measurable) Created and successfully merged at least 10 pull requests each month without major corrections.
+- [ ] (Measurable) Created and successfully merged pull requests each month generally without major corrections.
-- [ ] (Measurable) Developed automated tests for at least 80% of code written.
+- [ ] (Testing) Developed automated tests for the code written.
 - [ ] (Mentorship) Provided guidance and support to junior engineers.
 - [ ] (Learning) Demonstrated ongoing learning and development by keeping up with new technologies and best practices.
 - [ ] (Technical Skills) Possessed a sound understanding of software development principles.

 ### Senior Software Engineer (SWE: L3 - IC3)

-With an established professional track (5-8 years of experience), leads projects, solves complex and ambiguous problems independently.
+With an established professional track (~ 5-8 years of experience), leads projects, solves complex and ambiguous problems independently.
 Communicates with team, stakeholders, and executives.
 Proficient in designing, testing, and deploying complex systems.
 Provides mentorship and guidance to more junior team members.
+Must display a willingness to learn and grow professionally.
 This is an individual contributor role.

 - [ ] (Collaboration) Collaborated effectively with cross-functional teams.
 - [ ] (Communication) Communicated effectively with the team, stakeholders, and executives.